 The City supports state policy and National Pollutant Discharge Elimination System permit regulations that are attainable and reflect local conditions and circumstances.
-New regulations and/or permit requirements that include numerical limits for municipal urban runoff discharge should be opposed as an infeasible and very expensive way to address the problem.
+New regulations and/or permit requirements that include numerical limits for municipal urban runoff discharge and prescriptive approaches for treating stormwater should be opposed as an infeasible and very expensive way to address the problem.
 It is in the City's continued interest to support non-point source discharge regulations, water conservation and recycling and pollution controls that benefit the City.
-Policies by Regional Water Quality Boards should recognize the goals of the Clean Water Act but apply an appropriate standard based on local circumstances.
+Policies by Regional Water Quality Boards should recognize the goals of the Clean Water Act but apply appropriate and attainable standards based on local circumstances.